Opiate Addiction Recovery Program

 To put things into perspective: The United States makes up four percent of the world’s population – and consumes slightly over 80 percent of the world’s narcotic painkiller prescriptions.

-The most effective method of action in stymying the progression of the Hawaiian opiate outbreak has been the establishment of inpatient treatment facilities statewide.
-With more available treatment options, more opiate-addicted men and women are receiving the professional help they so desperately need and deserve.
+The most effective method of action in stymying the progression of the Hawaiian opiate outbreak has been the establishment of inpatient care facilities statewide.
+With more available care options, more opiate-addicted men and women are receiving the professional help they so desperately need and deserve.
 If you or someone you love is battling an addiction to prescription painkillers or heroin, there is help available.
-Lease contact Maui Recovery today for more information on our own program of opiate addiction recovery, or for a more comprehensive list of treatment options.
+Lease contact Maui Recovery today for more information on our own program of opiate addiction recovery, or for a more comprehensive list of care options.
 We look forward to speaking with you soon.